ozanMSFT/pytorch-wiki/A-quick-guide-on-how-to-add-and-cache-dependencies-on-PyTorch-CI.md

 RUN rm install_onnx.sh common_utils.sh
 ```

-Going beyond conda and pip dependencies, we could also put models frequently used by PyTorch CI in the Docker image to avoid hitting external hosts like https://huggingface.co excessively.
+Going beyond conda and pip, we could also put frequently used ML models into the Docker image to avoid hitting external hosts like https://huggingface.co excessively.
 To go a bit into the details here, we host Docker images used by the CI on [AWS ECR](https://aws.amazon.com/ecr/) where the majority of our EC2 runners reside.
 So getting Docker images with cached models from ECR is both cheaper, faster, and more reliable than getting them from external sources.
 Fortunately, it's relatively easy to cache all these models by just getting them once when building the image, i.e. [#96793](https://github.com/pytorch/pytorch/pull/96793).
-They will be readily available in the cache directory for later use.
+They will be readily available in the runner's cache directory for later use.

 ### Windows dependencies
-At the moment, there is no Docker support on Windows, so getting Windows dependencies ready is still a cumbersome process.
-The exact steps of the current process is documented here.
+At the moment, there is no Docker support on Windows, so preparing Windows dependencies is still a cumbersome process.
 Please reach out to PyTorch Dev Infra team if you need support during the process.

 1. Windows AMI definition is in [test-infra](https://github.com/pytorch/test-infra/blob/main/aws/ami/windows/windows.pkr.hcl) repo using [Packer](https://developer.hashicorp.com/packer).
 So, the first step is to install [Packer](https://developer.hashicorp.com/packer/downloads) on your dev box.
 1. Get familiar with PowerShell on Windows.
 You can also take a look at some [existing scripts](https://github.com/pytorch/test-infra/tree/main/aws/ami/windows/scripts/Installers).